h2oai/sparkling-water/doc/src/site/sphinx/tutorials/use_as_spark_package.rst

 Sparkling Water is also published as a Spark package.
 You can use it directly from your Spark distribution.
 The name of the published package is **ai.h2o:sparkling-water-package**, and it references all published Sparkling Water modules.
 Moreover, each module can be used as a Spark package if necessary.

-Id you would like to use Sparkling Water version SUBST_SW_VERSION on Spark 2.1 and launch example ``CraigslistJobTitlesStreamingApp``, then you can use the following
+If you would like to use Sparkling Water version SUBST_SW_VERSION on Spark SUBST_SPARK_MAJOR_VERSION and launch example ``CraigslistJobTitlesStreamingApp``, then you can use the following
 command: